Originally published 1/2/2019; updated 2/8/2019

 Psst!
 If you want to get into the weeds, check out my Section by Section Guide to the January 2019 Draft.
 And please, after you've looked through the information, come tell us what you think on January 8th.

-- Allow employees to earn 1 hour of paid sick time for every 30 hours worked.
+- Allow employees to earn a minimum of 1 hour of paid sick time for every 30 hours worked.

-- Let employees know, at least monthly, how much EPSL time they have accrued.
+- Let employees know, at least monthly, how much EPSL time they have accrued, how much they have used for the year, and how much they have been paid for it.

 - Earn up to 72 hours of sick time each year.

-- Use up to 48 hours of their earned time each year.
+- Use up to 40 hours of their earned time each year.
+(Adjusted on January 8th from 48 hours.)

 - Begin accruing paid sick time from their first day of work.